aden781/code_switch2019/README.md

 ## Contributing

-We're early days.
+We're in early days.
 Feel free to pick up where we started or add more statistics to why this matters.

 Please [first open an issue](https://github.com/aden781/code_switch2019/issues) before offering a pull request so that we can ensure we will merge your hard work into the project.